 Warrensville Heights is a somewhat small city located in the state of Ohio.
 With a population of 13,238 people and five constituent neighborhoods, Warrensville Heights is the 130th largest community in Ohio.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warrensville Heights is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Warrensville Heights is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Warrensville Heights who work in office and administrative support (22.35%), sales jobs (8.63%), and healthcare suport services (6.38%).
+There are especially a lot of people living in Warrensville Heights who work in office and administrative support (20.64%), sales jobs (9.00%), and management occupations (8.85%).

 The people who call Warrensville Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warrensville Heights residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Warrensville Heights include Jamaican, Irish, Italian, and Polish.
+Important ancestries of people in Warrensville Heights include Jamaican, German, Polish, and Italian.

 The most common language spoken in Warrensville Heights is English.
 Other important languages spoken here include French and Spanish.